Skip to main content

 Music manuscripts of the composer Mark Fax, including choral arrangements and vocal solos, chamber music, piano and organ pieces, operas, orchestral works, studies and sketches.
 Fax composed music in many genres, classical, popular, and sacred; all are represented in the collection.
 Of note are Fax's regular collaborations with poet Owen Dodson and composer Hall Johnson.
 A small file containing miscellaneous papers related to his music (copyright filings and posthumous notes by his wife, Dorothy and others, letters and event programs) provides some minimal context for the collection.

 The manuscripts comprise both finished autographs (intended as copy-masters) as well as fragments, drafts, and sketches, with the bulk made up of photocopies, with and without marginal notes, corrections and additions.
-They have been divided into four main series according to instrument, with a small fifth series of miscellaneous material and published sheet music.
+They have been divided into four main series according to instrument, with a small fifth series of miscellaneous material and published sheet music and a sixth series containing recordings of Fax's music.

 Dates